Prozilla/Party-Animals/README.md

 # Party-Animals

-Party Animals is a collection of multiplayer games you can play in a party with friends.
+Party Animals is a multiplayer party game platform where you can invite your friends and play games quickly and easily.

 ## How does it work

 One player creates a party of which they then become the party host.
-Other players can then join using a party link or code or by joining a random public party.
-Players in the party must then vote for a game that they would like to play.
-Some games require teams to be made at the start of the game.
-The winner(s) of a game gain 1 point at the end of each game and the player with the most score becomes the party king.
+Other players can then join using a party link* or code or by joining a random public party*.
+Players in the party must then vote for a game that they would like to play*.
+Some games require teams to be made at the start of the game*.
+The winner(s) of a game gain 1 point at the end of each game and the player with the most score becomes the party king*.

 ## Features (note: most features are not implemented yet)
 - A party: a group of players that play games together, can either be private or public.